 If your child is exhibiting these symptoms, or if suspect your child has ingested too much iron, your child needs to be assessed.
 You may also choose to call your local poison control center.

 Toxicity in children is usually due to kids accidentally eating prenatal vitamins or adult supplements.
 Some of these tablets are sugar-coated and taste yummy to kids.
-Keep all adult medications and vitamins far out of reach of children.
-Do not leave pill bottles out or open, and store them way above kids’ arm reaches.
+Above all, keep all adult medications and vitamins far out of reach of children.
+Do not leave pill bottles out or open, and store them way above your kids’ reach.
 Kids vitamins are much harder to overdose on and are less likely to cause damage than adult vitamins.

 Finally, it can be hard to include the right balance of vitamins your kids need through food alone.
 It’s always important to provide good, balanced meals for your little ones.
 Families who are vegetarian or vegan may need to rely on supplements for some of the vitamins found in meat and/or dairy.
 Additionally, if your child has bad eating habits, they may require supplements.

-For a more in-depth look at deficiency and toxicity, check back in on our upcoming blog series, including the following:
+For a more in-depth look at deficiency and toxicity, check back in on our Vitamins and Deficiencies blog series, including the following:

 - B Vitamins